mtoan2111/Exttool/Readme.md

   make clean all
 popd
 ```
-4) The second,you need to download subject (<a href="http://xmlsoft.org/" target="_blank">libxml2</a>)
+4) After, you need to download subject (<a href="http://xmlsoft.org/" target="_blank">libxml2</a>)
 ```bash
 # Clone subject repository
 git clone git://git.gnome.org/libxml2
 export SUBJECT=$PWD/libxml2
 ```
-5) The third, you need to create a temporary folder to contain all temporary files while using our tool
+5) You need to create a temporary folder.
+This folder will contain all temporary files while using our tool
 ```bash
 # Setup directory containing all temporary files
 mkdir temp